A bag of tricks for developing with Elm.

 List a, type

-Remember to escape dots, vertical bars, parentheses (for records), braces (for tuples), etc.
+Remember to escape dots, vertical bars, braces (for records), parentheses (for tuples), etc.

 Enable Autocomplete Snippetsif you prefer.

 Press tab to go to the next tab stop (similar to how snippets work).
 Special completions can be disabled individually in the package settings.

 See Type-Aware Autocomplete for a screenshot.